SEL-Columbia/remote-debugger/README.md

 It was developed for the [Acacia Irrigation project](http://acaciairrigation.org/).

+## Setup Digital Ocean server
+Add this to `sudo nano /etc/ssh/sshd_config` so that the connection times out after 3 x 60 seconds of unresponsiveness.

+    ClientAliveInterval 60

 ## Wifi network config

     sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

 ## Install & config screen

 **Add this to `~/.screenrc`:**